StarPlayrX/bigmac/README.md

 * This is what we know so far:
   * Race Condition in Apple's installer is extremely bad
   * Nearly impossible to install from an unsupported Mac
-  * Install from a Support Mac, workaround for Monterey Beta 2:
+  * Install from a Supported Intel based Mac, Workaround for Monterey Beta 2:
     * Boot into Recovery: Cmd-R at boot
     * Open Terminal.
 These next steps are required to run BigMac2 and CloneToolX from a bigmac2 install disk from a Supported Mac:
       * `csrutil`
       * `csrutil disable`
       * `csrutil authenticated-root disable`

+    * Next Steps
       * Download BigMac2 beta
       * Select install macOS Monterey beta 2
       * Install bigmac2 on a USB 2.0 32Gb Partition
       * Boot from bigmac2
       * Launch bigmac2, from its pre install tab, Launch the installer.
 In five seconds, Monterey will show up
       * Several reboots will happen

-    * Once Monterey is installed, reboot to bigmac
+      * Once Monterey is installed, reboot to bigmac2's boot disk

     * For Mac Pro 3,1 run the Telemtry post install by itself
     * Then delete the APFS Snapshot by itself.
     * That the USB drive and see if it boots on your unsupported Mac